(Pocket-lint) - When this current generation of console gaming kicked off, the Xbox Series S was perhaps overlooked by many.

 - Connections: HDMI 2.1, 3x USB 3.1, Ethernet, 802.11ac Wi-Fi

-It's certainly tidy enough – in both size and design.
-It comes with claims that it's the smallest Xbox console yet and you can tell.
-It's no bigger than a shoebox and, as it's the only next-gen machine purposely built to work best when laid flat, is easy enough to tuck out of the way.
+The Xbox Series S comes with claims that it's the smallest Microsoft console yet and you can tell.
+It's no bigger than a shoebox and, as it's the only current-gen machine purposely built to work best when laid flat, is easy enough to tuck out of the way.

 The face is non-descript.
 As a digital-only device, there is no disc tray.
-It's just a USB port, controller connection button, and the glowing Xbox logo on/off switch to shout about.
-The rest is flat, white plastic and, therefore, has less character than an Xbox One S.
+There's just a USB port, controller connection button, and the glowing Xbox logo on/off switch to shout about.
+The rest is flat, white plastic and largely character-free.

 But we like that.
 Bar the colour, the Series S hides away nicely, yet also looks neat when left exposed.
 In fact, the only distinguishing feature is the heat grille on the top, which is black for no apparent reason.
 There are also grilles down both sides, so don't jam it too close to the sidewalls of any TV stand.